USS Cod: Seventh patrol, May 1945 – June 1946

 Cod sailed for home on 31 August.
-Arriving in New London, Connecticut, on 3 November after a visit to Miami, Florida, Cod sailed to Philadelphia, Pennsylvania for overhaul, returning to New London where she was decommissioned and placed in reserve 22 June 1946.
+Arriving at Naval Submarine Base New London, on 3 November after a visit to Miami, Florida, Cod sailed to the Philadelphia Navy Yard for a overhaul, returning to New London, Connecticut where she was decommissioned and placed in reserve 22 June 1946.

-Post-War service 1946 June – 1954 June
+Post-War service, June 1946 – June 1954

-Cod was mothballed in 1946, Cod was recommissioned in 1951 to participate in NATO anti-submarine training exercises under the command of Captain Francis E. Rich, USN.
+Cod was mothballed in 1946, Cod was recommissioned in 1951 to participate in NATO anti-submarine training exercises.
 During the Cold War, Cod traveled to St. John's, Newfoundland, as well as Cuba and South America.

-Great Lakes training vessel, 1954 June – 1971 December
+Great Lakes training vessel, June 1954 – December 1971

-Cod was decommissioned on 21 June 1954 and placed in reserve.
+Cod was decommissioned in 1954 and placed in reserve.
 In 1959 she was towed through the St. Lawrence Seaway to Cleveland, Ohio and was used as a training vessel.
 The Cod served as a training platform during the reservists' weekend drills.
 The Cod was reclassified first as an Auxiliary Submarine (AGSS-224) on 1 December 1962, and later as a Unclassified Miscellaneous Submarine (IXSS-224) on 30 June 1971.
 The Cod was in commission, but classed as "in commission in reserve".
 On 15 December 1971, the Cod was stricken from the Naval Vessel Register.